-The reporting of non-financial information will become as important in the EU as traditional financial reporting and should be of the same quality level.
-That is the main goal of the Corporate Sustainability Reporting Directive (CSRD), the new EU directive that will take effect for the largest, listed companies as early as fiscal year 2024.
-Not only are the new regulations coming into force pretty soon, the requirements are comprehensive and specific.
-Therefore, it will require a huge effort from most companies to comply with the CSRD.
+The reporting of non-financial information is just as important in the EU as traditional financial reporting and must be of the same quality.
+That is the goal of the Corporate Sustainability Reporting Directive (CSRD), the EU directive that has been in effect for the largest, listed companies since fiscal year 2024.

 The CSRD stems from the European Green Deal and its "Financing Sustainable Growth" action plan.
 These plans aim to transform the EU into a modern, competitive economy that works for people and delivers stability, jobs, growth and investment.
 The EU's goal is to become the world's first economic power to achieve net zero greenhouse gas emissions by 2050.

-The current NFI Directive applies only to listed companies.
-The CSRD will cover all large companies that meet two of the following three criteria:
+The outgoing NFRD (Non-Financial Reporting Directive) applied only to listed companies.
+Under the current scope, CSRD covers all large companies that meet two of the following three criteria:

 It is estimated that eventually more than a thousand companies in the Netherlands will have to comply with the CSRD.
 This also applies to subsidiaries of non-EU companies.
 A special disclosure regime will be developed for non-EU companies that achieve (consolidated) revenue of more than €150 million in the EU.